simonmcmanus/sizlate/README.md

 From v1.0.0 Sizlate works in the browser.
 You can pass it a string of html or a dom node.
 For example:

 ```js
 var $domNode = $('#area');
 var selectors = {'div': 'new content'};
 sizlate.render($domNode, selectors);
 ```
-You will need to have jQuery (window.$) on the page, or something zepto that provides a jQuery like api.
+You will need to have jQuery (window.$) on the page, or something like Zepto that provides a jQuery like api.

-You don't have to use jQuery to select the dom node, eg:
+That said, you don't have to use jQuery to select the dom node, eg:

 ```js
 var domNode = document.getElementById('area');